R-K-1/credilytics/README.md

 ## Purpose

-The purpose of this project is to provide credit risk analysts with a public database they can easily query and analyze to fine tune the rules used to give credit to applicants based on demongraphics, financial and delinquencies information of current accounts.
+The purpose of this project is to provide credit risk analysts with a public database they can query to fine tune the rules used to give credit to applicants based on demongraphics, financial and delinquencies information of current borrowers.

-The following are some questions that can be asked with the data:
+The following are some questions that can be answered by the data:

-* How many percent of customers under 30 years old have have had a serious delinquency?
+* How many percent of borrowers under 30 years old have have had a serious delinquency?
 * What is the average number of loans and open credit lines for homeowners?
-* How many percent of customers with two or more dependents have had a 30-59 days delinquency?
+* How many percent of borrowers with two or more dependents have had a 30-59 days delinquency?
-* What is the average household income of customers with a 60-89 days delinquency?
+* What is the average household income of borrowers with a 60-89 days delinquency?

 ## Setup